xpack/web-doxygen/website/docs/api/classes/accessstack.md

 <hr/>

-<p>The documentation for this class was generated from the following file:</p>
+The documentation for this class was generated from the following file:

 <ul>
 <li><a href="/web-doxygen/docs/api/files/src/symbolresolver-cpp">symbolresolver.cpp</a></li>